 We all interact with other employees, encounter business problems, and aspire to reach resolutions.
 That is the nature of work.

 What are the essential elements of a story?
-The characters (employees, clients, vendors), setting (workplace, culture, values), plot (framed by company’s mission and purpose), and conflict (achieving business goals and objectives).
+The characters (employees, clients, vendors), setting (workplace, culture, values), plot (framed by the company’s mission and purpose), and conflict (achieving business goals and objectives).

 Each of these elements contributes to and shapes the employee experience through a critical communication mechanism called dialogue.

 Feedback is a large part of dialogue exchanged between colleagues, clients, and vendors – i.e. the characters.

 The narrative develops based on feedback exchanged between these characters.

 One might say that this dialogue has the single largest impact on a storyline – outside of natural disasters and uncontrollable events.

 We’re going to approach feedback as a tool for you to help your write your story in a goal-directed way, as well as those whose work you immediately impact: your direct reports.